robjsliwa/todo-rs/article-part-2.md

 Before we begin, let's take a moment to discuss multi-tenancy.
 Multi-tenancy is a software architecture pattern where a single instance of software serves multiple tenants.
 A tenant is a group of users who share a common access with specific privileges to the resources.
 With multi-tenancy, a software instance is shared by multiple tenants, but each tenant's data is isolated and remains invisible to other tenants.
 Multi-tenancy is a popular choice for SaaS applications because it allows for a single instance of the software to be shared by multiple customers, reducing operational costs.

 We will need to consider multi-tenancy at two levels.
 One at the API server level and the second one at the database level.
-There are couple archtictural patterns that we can use to achieve multi-tenancy.
+There are couple architectural patterns that we can use to achieve multi-tenancy.

 ### Shared Database, Shared Schema